 As an example, for Cat AB (generally bolt action repeating rifles, and break action shotguns) there is a category-specific written test covering these firearms in detail, including identification of specific safety critical parts of a firearm, safe use, lawful uses, ammunition types, how different types of ammunition work, potential ranges and danger zones for different calibres of ammunition and different ammunition types, safe techniques for transport, operation and use of firearms, legal responsibilities for transporting firearms in a public place, where firearms (guns) may be lawfully used, and what permissions are required for use of firearms on private property

 Other categories such as C, D and H also have similar Specific Tests which focus on all of the above attributes for Cat AB firearms, but go into specific detail about matters relative to those particular categories.

-Assessment & Exercise For Gun & Firearms Safety
+Written and Practical Assessment For Gun & Firearms Safety

-On successful completion of all assessments, the student is awarded a Safety Certificate – 10618NAT Course in Firearms Safety, for the relevant categories of firearms.
+On successful completion of all assessments, the student is awarded a Certificate of Attainment – 10618NAT Course in Firearms Safety, for the relevant categories of firearms.